Florida vs. LSU NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Florida and its opponents have scored at least 58.5 points just two times this season.
+- Florida and its opponents have scored at least 59 points -- this matchup's over/under -- just twice this season.

-- LSU's games have gone over 58.5 points in three of six chances this season.
+- LSU and its opponents have combined to score more than 59 points in three of six games this season.

+- Saturday's total is 3.9 points lower than the two team's combined 62.9 points per game average.

-- The two teams combine to average 62.9 points per game, 4.4 more than the over/under in this contest.
+- These two squads combine to allow 42.7 points per game, 16.3 fewer than this contest's over/under.

-- The 42.7 combined points per game that these two squads have allowed this season are 15.8 fewer than the 58.5 total in this contest.

-- The average total in Gators games this season is 58.6, 0.1 points more than Saturday's total of 58.5.
+- Gators games have an average total of 58.6 points this season, 0.4 fewer than Saturday's over/under.

-- The 58.5-point over/under for this game is 1.1 points below the 59.6 points per game average total in Tigers games this season.
+- The 59.6 PPG average total in Tigers games this season is 0.6 points more than this game's over/under.

 Florida Stats and Trends

-- In Florida's six games this season, it has three wins against the spread.

-- The Gators have covered the spread twice this season when favored by 10 points or more (in four chances).
+- This season, the Gators have two ATS wins in four games as a favorite of 10 points or more.

-- Florida's games this year have hit the over on one of six set point totals (16.7%).
+- Florida's games this year have gone over the total in one out of six opportunities (16.7%).

-- Florida is 3-2 against the spread and 4-1 overall this season when the team records more than 26.2 points.
+- Florida is 3-2 against the spread and 4-1 overall this season when the team scores more than 26.2 points.

-- Florida is 3-2 against the spread and 4-1 overall when the team amasses more than 385 yards.
+- When Florida amasses more than 385.0 yards, the team is 3-2 against the spread and 4-1 overall.

 - The Gators have turned the ball over nine times this season, three more turnovers than the Tigers have forced (6).